What subjects in a will are interchangeable among all states? Is guardianship the same no matter where you live? How about re...Read more

 7. Financial security.
 Will your spouse and children be able to survive financially?
 Without a plan and the income replacement provided by life insurance, your family may be unable to maintain its current living standard.
 With a plan, life insurance can mean that your family will enjoy financial security.

 8. Retirement accounts.
 Do you have an IRA or similar retirement account?
-Without a plan, your designated beneficiary for the retirement account funds may not reflect your current wishes and may result in burdensome tax consequences for your heirs (although the rules regarding the designation of a beneficiary have been eased considerably).
+Without a plan, your designated beneficiary for the retirement account funds may not reflect your current wishes and may result in burdensome tax consequences for your heirs.
 With a plan, you can choose the optimal beneficiary.

 9. Business ownership.
 Do you own a business?
 Without a plan, you don't name a successor, thus risking that your family could lose control of the business.
 With a plan, you choose who will own and control the business after you are gone.